 If you are still unsure if a PEO is right for you, several alternatives offer tiered services to give you the HR, payroll, or benefits administration you need.
 You will remain the employer of record; however, you can outsource HR and payroll services to help with paperwork and compliance.

 - HR software maintains employee files and assists with HR compliance.
 In addition, some offer payroll services and consulting for an additional fee.
+Check our best HR software guide for some options.

 - Payroll software calculates paychecks but may not provide HR support and consulting services.
 You, as the employer, maintain employee files.
+Read through our roundup of the best payroll software to find one that fits your needs.

 - Payroll services offer payroll processing and administer your employee data and compliance.
 Many also provide employee benefits and consulting.
+Our guide to the best payroll services has more information on providers that you might find helpful—or read our guide on how to choose the right payroll service for your needs.

-What Is a PEO Frequently Asked Questions (FAQs)
+What is a PEO Frequently Asked Questions (FAQs)